Relocation Guide

 5. Register for Social Security and VAT (if applicable): Mandatory for those earning income through business activity in Portugal.

-Startup support programs, incubators, and EU funding initiatives are available for innovation, sustainability, and research-based ventures.
+Startup support programmes, incubators, and EU funding initiatives may be available for innovation, sustainability, and research-based ventures.

 Remote Work Regulations and Coworking

-• Freelancers can legally invoice international clients while residing in Portugal.
+• Freelancers may invoice international clients while residing in Portugal, subject to the relevant tax and registration rules.

-• Registration as a sole trader or company is required for tax purposes.
+• Registration as a sole trader or company may be required for tax purposes.

-• Social security contributions are generally mandatory unless exempt under international agreements.
+• Social security contributions are generally mandatory unless an exemption applies under an international framework.

-Coworking hubs are available across major cities and smaller towns, offering professional infrastructure, networking events, and language exchange opportunities.
+Coworking hubs are available across major cities and some smaller towns, offering professional infrastructure, networking events, and community activity.

 Popular Locations for Remote Professionals

-• Lisbon: Extensive coworking network, strong connectivity, and diverse international community.
+• Lisbon: Extensive coworking network, strong connectivity, and an international professional environment.

-• Ericeira: Coastal town combining surf culture with a collaborative remote-work scene.
+• Ericeira: Coastal town combining surf culture with a visible remote-work scene.

 • Lagos (Algarve): Pleasant climate, good infrastructure, and proximity to beaches.